JaySawant31/triage-ai/README.md

-# triage-ai
+# Patient Intake Triage System using AI #

-Codes and Working for an AI based Patient Intake Triage System
+A decision support application for patient intake triage based on Artifical Intelligence.